SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 Wait Times
  - Use queuing metrics (eg. average wait time Wq) to measure performance:
     - MIU/Other: Evaluate average wait time for all patients.
-    - ED: Measure critical patient delay and overall system throughput
+    - ED: Measure critical patient delay and overall system throughput.
  - Effective re-allocation
     - Track patient distribution to avoid overburdening any single facility.
     - Optimize allocation dynamically by minimizing the standard deviation of load scores across sites: